minetest/dev.luanti.org/content/for-engine-devs/meetings.md

     * low priority for PR author as of now
     * Idea: attach to object bones for more versatility (future PR)
 * "One Approval" PR discussion (requested by sfan5)
-    * 11391: appguru is on it
+    * 11391: appgurueu is on it
     * 14225 (bulk\_get\_node): let sfence provide reasons for not closing the PR
     * 14319 (nil puncher): answered
     * 14347 (pointing range): sfan5 is on it, Desour maybe too
-    * 14369 (preserve metatables): appguru is on it
+    * 14369 (preserve metatables): appgurueu is on it
 * [Camera API (draft)](https://github.com/luanti-org/luanti/pull/14325)
     * Questions & inputs: [https://irc.luanti.org/minetest-dev/2024-03-03#i\_6156971](https://irc.luanti.org/minetest-dev/2024-03-03#i_6156971)